-Configuration files are found at BROKER\INSTANCE\DIR/etc.
+Configuration files are found at BROKER_INSTANCE_DIR/etc.

-When a user is created upon broker creation, the artemis-users.properties file contains hashed passwords by default.
+artemis-users.properties supports only masked passwords that have been hashed.
+When a user is created upon broker creation, artemis-users.properties contains hashed passwords by default.
 The default PropertiesLoginModule will not decode the passwords in artemis-users.properties file but will instead hash the input and compare the two hashed values for password verification.
-Changing the hashed password to masked password does not allow access to the AMQ Console.
-You can use both masked and hashed password in other configuration files except the artemis-users.properties file.
+Changing the hashed password to a masked password does not allow access to the AMQ Console.